fraterrisus/walkthroughs/phantasie-1/index.md

 **STR** is for physical combat and in particular determines what equipment you can wield in battle. **INT** determines your ability to learn spells. **DEX** is for dodging attacks and spell casting, at least according to the manual. **CON** directly affects your maximum HP. **CHA** directly affects the cost of training for new levels or new spells.

 Unfortunately, there basically are no dump stats.
 The penalty for low Charisma is really painful at early levels – if you're carrying a Minotaur Fighter, they're going to lag behind everyone else because you simply don't have enough money to pay for training.
 The penalty is much more manageable with CHR 10, but that's close to the max for most random races.
 You can live without Intelligence if you're willing to fail to learn spells a bunch of times, which also costs you money.
 Everyone needs to fight, wear armor, and carry a shield, so everyone needs at least some Strength and Dexterity.
-And low Constitution means low hit points; you will be very sad if you get all the way to the end of the game with a Wizard with 10 CON and only 50 or so HP, because the Dark Lord will laugh in your face and kill them before they get off a single casting of *FireFlash 4*.
+And low Constitution means low hit points; you will be very sad if you get all the way to the end of the game with a Wizard with 10 CON and only 50 or so HP, because the Dark Lord will laugh in your face and kill them before they get off a single casting of *FireFlash4*.

 ### Skills